MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

   * `replace`: Replaces the value at the specified path.

 * `path`: The path to the field to modify.
 Guidance on specifying paths includes:
-  * Must start with a `/` character.
+  * Must start with a slash (`/`) character.
   * Can't be empty or contain an empty string.
   * Can't be a `TypeMeta` field (`/kind` or `/apiVersion`).
   * Can't be a `Metadata` field (`/metadata/name` or `/metadata/namespace`), except the fields `/metadata/labels` and `/metadata/annotations`.
   * Can't be any field in the status of the resource.

   Examples of valid paths include:
   * `/metadata/labels/new-label`
   * `/metadata/annotations/new-annotation`
   * `/spec/template/spec/containers/0/resources/limits/cpu`
   * `/spec/template/spec/containers/0/resources/requests/memory`

 * `value`: The value to add, remove, or replace.
 If `op` is `remove`, you can't specify `value`.

+`jsonPatchOverrides` fields apply a JSON patch on the selected resources by following [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).

 ### Multiple override patches